shaiTheKimhi/OptimizationAlgorithms/README.md

 The functions optimized include:<br/>A basic quadratic function f(x) = xQx^t with custom matrix Q<br/>
 Rosenbrock function<br/>
-A Neural Network approximation function trying to approximate function f(x) = x*exp(-x1^2-x2^2)
+A Neural Network approximation function trying to approximate function f(x) = x*exp(-x1^2-x2^2) The results figures can be seen at files "dnn and bfgs report.pdf" and "GD and Newton report.pdf"